EcsRx/ecsrx/docs/plugins/reactive-systems-plugin.md

 ## ITeardownSystem

-This is similar to `ISetupSystem`, but is triggered when an entity's is removed from a specified group, this for example can be useful if you need to free up some resources related to the entity/components that have been removed.
+This is similar to `ISetupSystem`, but is triggered when an entity is removed from a specified group, this for example can be useful if you need to free up some resources related to the entity/components that have been removed.

 ## IReactToEntitySystem